ionic-team/stencil-site/src/docs/guides/workers.md

 A feature with Stencil's worker is the ability to pass a callback to the method, and within the worker, execute the callback as much as it's needed before the task resolves.

-In the example below, the task is given a number that it counts down from, and the task completes when it gets to `0`.
+In the example below, the task is given a number that it counts down from the number provided, and the task completes when it gets to `0`.
 During the count down however, the main thread will still receive an update every second.
 This example will console log from `5` to `0`

 **src/countdown.worker.ts:**